MetriqOrg/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 ### Database Setup

-Horizon uses a Postgres database backend to record information ingested from an associated Stellar Core.
+Horizon uses a Postgres database backend to record information ingested from an associated Gramr.
 The unit and integration tests will also attempt to reference a Postgres db server at ``localhost:5432`` with trust auth method enabled by default for ``postgres`` user.
 You can either install the server locally or run any type of docker container that hosts the database server.
 We recommend using the [docker-compose.yml](/services/horizon/docker/docker-compose.yml) file in the ``docker`` folder:
 ```bash
 docker-compose -f ./docker/docker-compose.yml up horizon-postgres
 ```